tigera-solutions/cc-demo-workload-security/README.md

 ## Security Policies

-Calico security policy provides a richer set of policy capabilities than Kubernetes network policies including:
+Calico Security Policies provide a richer set of policy capabilities than Kubernetes network policies including:

 - Policies that can be applied to any kind of endpoint: pods/containers, VMs, and/or to host interfaces
 - Policies that can define rules that apply to ingress, egress, or both